PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Default language**

-The _Default language_ droplist displays the languages that are already imported to the shop by user from 'Content to import' section.
-By default it shows the language that user defined on PrestaShop installation process.
-Changing it will change the language that is selected by default on FrontOffice (front-office).
+The _Default language_ droplist displays the languages that are already imported to the shop by the user from 'Content to import' section.
+By default, it shows the language the user has defined during the PrestaShop installation process.
+Changing it will change the language that is selected by default on the front office.

 **Set language from browser**